Sina-av/Sina-av/README.md

 ### Hi there 👋

+I am a gradute student, focusing on computational solid mechanics.
+I have expertise in numerical algorithms, and computer programming with concentration in mechanics.
+My interests also lie at combination of mechanics with mathematics, especially in the field of Finite Element Analysis.

 <!--
 **Sina-av/Sina-av** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.